khtan/ExpressionEvaluator/README.md

    > dotnet test // to run all the tests

-   If you need to install dotnet core, look at [Microsoft Install .NET Core on Windows](https://docs.microsoft.com/en-us/dotnet/core/install/windows?tabs=netcore31).
-There is a button to "Download .NET Core" which can be run to install.
+   If you need to install dotnet core, look at [Microsoft Download .NET](https://dotnet.microsoft.com/download).
+Select the button for Build Apps, with the button called "Download .NET Core SDK".

 # Design
 ## The functional API